Shineii86/MoeStickerBot/README.md

 ## 📄 License & Disclaimer

-This Colab notebook is a convenience wrapper for **moe-sticker-bot**, which is licensed under the **GNU General Public License v3.0 (GPL‑3.0)**.
+This Colab notebook is a convenience wrapper for **Moe-Sticker-Bot**, which is licensed under the **GNU General Public License v3.0 (GPL‑3.0)**.

-> ⚠️ **Disclaimer**: This notebook uses your personal Telegram Bot Token.
-You are responsible for keeping it secure.
+> ⚠️ **Disclaimer**: This notebook uses your personal Telegram Bot Token and (optionally) ngrok auth token.
+You are responsible for keeping them secure.
 The authors are not liable for any misuse or accidental exposure.

 ---